Pregnant women are advised not to drink alcohol.

-Please note: Hyperlinks to other websites are not updated regularly, and some may have changed since publication.
-If a link is no longer valid, use search engines to find the information you’re looking for.
+Note: The links to other websites are not updated regularly, and some URLs may have changed since publication.
+If a link is no longer valid, please use search engines to find the relevant information.

 Montreal Diet Dispensary.
 Pregnant?
 Don’t mix it with alcohol www.dispensaire.ca

 Doré, Nicole, and Danielle Le Hénaff.
 From Tiny Tot to Toddler: A practical guide for parents from pregnancy to age two.
 Quebec City, Institut national de santé publique du Québec. www.inspq.qc.ca